 This will stop the cost of your holiday spiralling out of control by avoiding the ‘extras’ you hadn’t planned for.
 List all the things you will need to buy, including travel insurance, travel money, car hire, holiday clothes and swimwear, sun cream and toiletries.
 And estimate the amount you will spend each day on food, travel, entertainment and holiday treats.

 - For the best savings, book late– you may not get exactly what you want but you are likely to get a cheap holiday.
 If you want a particular destination, book early – prices will go up for in-demand destinations

 - Haggle with high street operators – you might even get them to offer you something cheaper than an online deal

 - Search online, websites like Holiday Pirates and SkyScanner are great tools to find cheap packages and flights.

-- As with anything else, with travel insurance it pays to shop around.
-Don’t buy direct from your travel agent or travel website, unless you’re sure it’s the best deal.
+- As with anything else, with travel insurance, it pays to shop around.
+Don’t buy direct from a travel agent or travel website, unless you’re sure it’s the best deal.
 (It almost certainly won’t be.)

 - The exchange rates and the fees you’ll pay for buying your currency will vary between different providers.
 Get the best deal on your money by shopping around for the best rate